peelwan010/CSV-and-Code/README.md

 - Matrix and numerical computations
 - Data handling and transformation
 - Translating derived mathematical relationships into code
-- Analytical validation through computation
+- Analytical validation using computation and visualization
+- Symbolic and numerical verification of expressions

 ## Notes

-This repository reflects exploratory and method-focused scientific programming.
-The emphasis is on clarity of logic and correctness of implementation rather than production-level optimization or performance tuning.
+This repository reflects exploratory, method-focused scientific programming.
+The emphasis is on clarity of logic, correctness of implementation, and validation of derived methods rather than production-level optimization, performance tuning, or publication-specific outcomes.